spree/spree/guides/content/developer/source/contributing.md

 #### Creating a Fork

-The official Spree source code is maintained in GitHub under the [spree/spree](https://github.com/spree/spree project).
+The official Spree source code is maintained in GitHub under the [spree/spree](https://github.com/spree/spree) project.
 There is a [core team](http://spreecommerce.com/core_team) of developers who are responsible for maintaining the quality of the source code.
 Your changes will ultimately need to be merged into the official project by a core member.

 Thanks to [GitHub](https://github.com/), however, you do not have to wait for a core member to get started with your fix.
 You simply need to "fork" the project and then start hacking.